NREL/SOEP-QSS/README.md

 Modelica supports conditional behavior via "if" and "when" blocks.
 The QSS solver has classes representing if and when conditional blocks to provide this behavior.
 Each conditional block has a sequence of clauses that represent the if/elseif/else and when/elsewhen structure of the corresponding Modelica conditional.
 Each clause (except the else clause) contains one or more boolean or zero-crossing variables.
 When fully realized clauses would be able to represent logical "trees" over their variables: for now only OR logic is supported.

+Since FMUs are not going expose the full conditional block and clause structure to QSS via the model description XML file the conditional support has been simplified for FMUs to treat each Conditional object as a single-Variable clause.

 ### Interconnected Models

 Simulation of multiple subsystems models with some outputs connected to inputs in other models is important for SOEP.
 For this purpose the QSS application was extended to support multiple models and support for a `--con` option to specify interconnections was added.
 When connections are specified the models run in a synched mode to provide the "current" inputs.